 Although complications associated with earlobe repair are very few, it’s still important to be aware of any potential risks.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.

-Earlobe reconstruction can repair earlobes after an accident or if repeated earring use has stretched or torn the ears, and can restore the look of gauged earlobes.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your earlobe repair consultation.
+Earlobe reconstruction can repair earlobes after an accident or if repeated earring use has stretched or torn the ears, and can restore the look of gauged earlobes.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to request your earlobe repair consultation.

 *This information is for education only, and is not meant as a guarantee of results.
 Your results may vary.